romanwixinger/quantum-gates-docs/docs/source/backends.rst

    psi1 = backend.statevector(mp_list, psi0)  # Gives [1, 0, 0, 1] / sqrt(2)

 Not applying gates to each qubit will lead to errors.
-In each matrix product, the dimension of the combined kronecker product has to match the dimension of psi.
+In each matrix product, the dimension of the combined Kronecker product has to match the dimension of psi.

 .. code:: python